 A lot of the consumer complaints I see are also related to patient satisfaction.
 A wound may have healed properly and it may have been a medically-sound operation but what if it’s asymmetrical?
 If you pay for cosmetic surgery and your breasts are vastly different sizes or your eyelids don’t look the same after a blepharoplasty (double eyelid surgery), will you be happy?
 I don’t think so.
 These skills also come with proper training, mentorship and experience.

-What seem to be the most pervasive consumer myths regarding plastic surgery at the moment?
+What are the most pervasive consumer myths regarding plastic surgery in Hong Kong at the moment?

 Some people don’t realize that plastic surgery is a serious and complex surgery.
 Take liposuction, for example: liposuction requires general anesthetic so you need someone properly trained in anesthesia; and some people who undergo liposuction are overweight and have heart problems.
 There are risks and some of them are major so it’s important to seek services in a clinic from someone who is properly trained.
 If sedation is required, an anesthetist should be present.
 A multi-disciplinary approach is beneficial to patient safety when sedation is part of the procedure.
 Plastic surgery should not occur in a beauty salon.

-Is there anything else you think consumers should be aware of when seeking a plastic surgeon?
+Is there anything else that consumers should be aware of when seeking a plastic surgeon in Hong Kong?

 We really want more government regulation.
 One of the big problems in Hong Kong is that once you have the MBBS degree (i.e. general medical practitioner degree), you can do what you want.
 You can offer services you may not be fully trained in.
 This is a specific problem in the cosmetic surgery industry as obviously there’s a lot of money involved, especially compared to working for the Hospital Authority.

-What you should be looking when choosing a medical beauty procedure provider?
+What should people look for when choosing a medical beauty procedure provider in Hong Kong?

-Look for a dermatologist or plastic surgeon to undertake your medical beauty procedures.
+Look for a dermatologist or plastic surgeon in Hong Kong to undertake your medical beauty procedures.
 They are trained to a high level to provide these services (please consult The Medical Council of Hong Kong’s specialist registry for a list of registered dermatologists).

 Providers are trained in each treatment.
 They understand the principles of each treatment so when a new technology comes out, and they may be slightly different, the company selling the machine will train them to use the new machine.
 The company has a vested interest in making sure their machine is used correctly.
 We also have continued medical education requirements so doctors will get together and share their knowledge all the time.